 2. Geek Out – Play & Create

-The DLC will be scheduling a number of “geek out” sessions and brown bag conversations on virtual reality as an emerging technology.
+The DLC has hosted a number of interactive exploration sessions and brown bag conversations on virtual reality as an emerging technology.

 Schedule of Upcoming Events